Wavist/finalweatherapp/README.md

 # finalweatherapp
-A weather app built with react js
+A weather app built with react js.
+It makes use of the geolocation api to get users precise location upon startup.

 # setup
-# iinstall and run nom from the root folder
+INSTALL AND RUN NPM FROM THE ROOT FOLDER

 install npm -- npm i

 run npm -- npm start